abhi3700/My_Learning_EOS/my_eosio_essentials.md

 amount1 += amount2;
 print("amount1: ", amount1.amount);			// 1500
 ```
+	- The amount field contains the number of assets, but no comma.
+For example, the number “123.1235” will be stored as “1231235”.
+	- E.g. - “123.1235 SYS” will be stored as “1231235 (SYS, 4)” [Source](https://medium.com/@genesix/exchange-on-eosio-36e43a360398)

+	- When multiplying, we have the risk of overflowing uint64_t, but the asset data structure has an overloaded `*=` operator that automatically performs an overflow check, freeing us from manual work.
+	- When dividing a by b, if a < b, for example, a = 3.0, b = 30.0, the result will be 0.1, but since amount is an integer type, the answer will be 0.
+Therefore, we first explicitly convert amount to double and then bring it to the desired form.
+It is also necessary to remember that the result always depends on the symbol of the first argument, so for 3.0/30 the result will be 0.1, and for 3/30.0 will be 0.

 * #### EOSIO check
 	- The eosio::check functions allow you to check whether a predicate is true and assert and halt if it is false.